sardarwaqasahmed/Ticketing-System-Microservices-On-Docker/README.md

 - this will generate the docker image by reading Dockerfile

+- For individually creating docker image repeat the above command for each individual service

 # Run Image As Container

 - Run below command in order to run image as docker container